Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Claiming Damages with Insurance Companies After Your Truck Accident

 When should you file claims for injuries and damages after an accident with a commercial truck?
 You should set up various insurance claims as soon as you are able.
-Do not think that just because the truck driver said he or she was “sorry” at the scene, that liability will be accepted by the trucking company or its insurance carrier.
+Do not think that just because the truck driver said he or she was “sorry” at the scene that liability will be accepted by the trucking company or its insurance carrier.
 Semi-tractor-trailer drivers operate on a point system and can lose their commercial driver’s license if they accumulate too many points.
-As a result, they will often have a strong motivation not to be truthful.
+As a result, they will often have a strong motivation to not be truthful.

 What Claims Should Be Established with the Trucking Company or Your Insurance Company?

-1. Liability claim against the 18-wheeler driver (property damage as well as injury damages).
+Liability claim against the 18-wheeler driver (property damage as well as injury damages).

-2. Liability claim against the company the truck driver was working for at the time of the accident (property damage as well as injury damages).
+Liability claim against the company the truck driver was working for at the time of the accident (property damage as well as injury damages).

-3. PIP monies through your own automobile insurance policy to reimburse you for medical expenses and/or money you have lost if you are unable to work.
+PIP monies through your own automobile insurance policy to reimburse you for medical expenses and/or money you have lost if you are unable to work.

-4. MedPay monies through your insurance or the at-fault party’s insurance (Offset allowed if you obtain a settlement)
+MedPay monies through your insurance or the at-fault party’s insurance (Offset allowed if you obtain a settlement)

 What Are the Typical Liability Limits of a Commercial Vehicle Policy?